Top 10 books to improve your skills this fall

 "Concurrency is the main selling point of Go programming language.
 If you don't understand it, you don't know the language itself.
 I loved how the book laid out the problems and their solutions clearly and concisely.
 It's possible to learn concurrency in a few years, yet after reading a few books on it, you may already apply some of the principles into your everyday tasks."

 The author takes you step-by-step through the whole process of incorporating concurrency into your systems.
 You'll learn all the necessary skills for writing and implementing concurrent systems of any size.
-Find it here.
+Find the book here.

 Recommended by Emilija Jankauskė, Content Lead